gabrielblain/SPIChanges/README.md

 Model 4: both the mean and dispersion are allowed to vary on time linearly.

-Model 5: the mean is allowed to vary on time non-linearly with a natural cubic spline function with two degrees of freedom.
+Model 5 (homocedastic): the mean is allowed to vary on time non-linearly with a natural cubic spline function with two degrees of freedom.

+Model 6: the dispersion is allowed to vary on time non-linearly with a natural cubic spline function with two degrees of freedom.

-Model 6: the mean and dispersion are allowed to, respectively, vary on time non-linearly with a natural cubic spline function with two degrees of freedom, and linearly.
+Model 7: the mean is allowed to, respectively, vary on time non-linearly with a natural cubic spline function with two degrees of freedom.
+The dispersion is allowed to vary on time linearly.

+Model 8: both mean and dispersion are allowed to vary on time non-linearly with natural cubic spline functions with two degrees of freedom.

 The gamma distribution has two parameters: the shape and scale.
 Their relationships with the mean and dispersion are given in several studies